Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create one gateway VPC endpoint for all the S3 buckets.
 Add the gateway VPC endpoint to the VPC route table.
 - [ ] Create one interface VPC endpoint for all the S3 buckets.
 Add the interface VPC endpoint to the VPC route table.

-### A company uses AWS CloudFormation to deploy its application infrastructure Recently, a user accidentally changed a property of a database in a CloudFormation template and performed a stack update that caused an interruption to the application A SysOps administrator must determine how to modify the deployment process to allow the DevOps team to continue to deploy the infrastructure, but prevent against accidental modifications to specific resources.
+### A company uses AWS CloudFormation to deploy its application infrastructure.
+Recently, a user accidentally changed a property of a database in a CloudFormation template and performed a stack update that caused an interruption to the application.
+A SysOps administrator must determine how to modify the deployment process to allow the DevOps team to continue to deploy the infrastructure, but prevent against accidental modifications to specific resources.
 Which solution will meet these requirements?

-- [ ] Set up an AWS Config rule to alert based on changes to any CloudFormation stack An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
+- [ ] Set up an AWS Config rule to alert based on changes to any CloudFormation stack.
+An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
-- [ ] Set up an Amazon CloudWatch Events event with a rule to trigger based on any CloudFormation API call An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
+- [ ] Set up an Amazon CloudWatch Events event with a rule to trigger based on any CloudFormation API call.
+An AWS Lambda function can then describe the stack to determine if any protected resources were modified and cancel the operation.
-- [x] Launch the CloudFormation templates using a stack policy with an explicit allow for all resources and an explicit deny of the protected resources with an action of Update.
+- [x] Launch the CloudFormation templates using a stack policy with an explicit allow for all resources and an explicit deny of the protected resources with an action of `Update`.
-- [ ] Attach an IAM policy to the DevOps team role that prevents a CloudFormation stack from updating, with a condition based on the specific Amazon Resource Names (ARNs) of the protected resources
+- [ ] Attach an IAM policy to the DevOps team role that prevents a CloudFormation stack from updating, with a condition based on the specific Amazon Resource Names (ARNs) of the protected resources.

 ### A SysOps administrator receives notification that an application that is running on Amazon EC2 instances has failed to authenticate to an Amazon RDS database.
 To troubleshoot, the SysOps administrator needs to investigate AWS Secrets Manager password rotation.
 Which Amazon CloudWatch log will provide insight into the password rotation?

 - [ ] AWS CloudTrail logs.
-- [x] EC2 instance application logs.
+- [ ] EC2 instance application logs.
-- [ ] AWS Lambda function logs.
+- [x] AWS Lambda function logs.
 - [ ] RDS database logs.

 ### An AWS Lambda function is intermittently failing several times a day.
 A SysOps administrator must find out how often this error has occurred in the last 7 days.
 Which action will meet this requirement in the MOST operationally efficient manner?